marcaddeo/cl/README.md

-    security      Creates a change entry to be placed in the Security section of the CHANGELOG edit          Opens the change file for direct editing yank          Mark a specific release as [YANKED]
+    security      Creates a change entry to be placed in the Security section of the CHANGELOG edit          Opens the change file for direct editing yank          Mark a specific release as [YANKED] aggregate     Aggregate change entries into the Unreleased section of the CHANGELOG
 ```

 ## Examples